Available Versions:

 version 5.1.0

-Finite Volume Community Ocean Model (FVCOM) is a 3D hydrodynamic model designed for simulating coastal and ocean dynamics.
-It uses an unstructured grid with finite-volume methods, making it highly adaptable for modeling complex coastlines, estuaries, and varying bathymetry.
-FVCOM excels in simulations of ocean circulation, tides, and coastal processes, providing high-resolution outputs for water currents, temperature, salinity, and ecosystem interactions.
+FVCOM is a 3D hydrodynamic model specifically designed for simulating coastal and ocean dynamics.
+It uses an unstructured grid and finite-volume methods, making it highly adaptable for modeling complex coastlines, estuaries, and bathymetry.
+It’s a valuable tool for studying marine ecosystems, coastal environments, and the impacts of climate change on ocean systems.

-We currently offer two compilations of FVCOM: the standard fvcom binary and an fvcom_estuary binary, preconfigured for the Estuary test case.
-Users can reference the make.inc
+Inductiva currently provides two FVCOM compilations: the standard fvcom binary and the fvcom_estuary binary, which is preconfigured for the Estuary test case.

 """FVCOM example"""